vfcash/VFC-Core/README.md

 **Why IOT?** Well, the Full Node only takes up ~2.6MB of memory and requires no use of an FPU, even though most modern ARM architecture comes with a built-in dedicated Floating-Point Unit (FPU) the VF Cash full-node requires no floating-point arithmetic meaning it could technically run on older ARM hardware without any major drawbacks.
 At the moment VFC Cash only supports IPv4 which may come across as somewhat of an oxymoron however we may decide to upgrade VF Cash to IPv6 in the near future if it seems like a suitable decision to make, as of now, IPv4 is more than adequate of the network requirements of VF Cash.

-**What about Double Spending?** So with double-spending, we restrict addresses on the network to only making one transaction per 3 seconds as mentioned above, however now even in the very rare possibility that someone tried to execute a double spend from two very distant nodes in the network there is a very rare possibility of a single address with 1 VFC sending two transactions at the same time of 1 VFC, in this instance one of the transactions (usually the first) will instantly propagate the network and dominate the other, now if any network nodes received the second transaction first what will happen is these nodes will cache the transaction until the address tops-up the balance required to process the other 1 VFC, and then, the transaction will propagate through the entire network.
+**What about Double Spending?** So with double-spending, we restrict addresses on the network to only making one transaction per one second as mentioned above, however now even in the very rare possibility that someone tried to execute a double spend from two very distant nodes in the network there is a very rare possibility of a single address with 1 VFC sending two transactions at the same time of 1 VFC, in this instance one of the transactions (usually the first) will instantly propagate the network and dominate the other, now if any network nodes received the second transaction first what will happen is these nodes will cache the transaction until the address tops-up the balance required to process the other 1 VFC, and then, the transaction will propagate through the entire network.
 So attempted double-spending is not a great idea, the transaction will be cached and processed when you next have the available funds.

 This is also a private decentralised network, as-in you will need control of some currency before the rest of the network considers your dedicated node viable for indexing.